huy/browser_programming/README.markdown

 * `save` fires `change` and `sync` events
 * `fetch` fires `change` event

-As seen these events are fairly generic and just reflects a data anemic model (see http://en.wikipedia.org/wiki/Anemic_domain_model).
+As seen these events are fairly generic meaning that the Model just represent a pure structured data, a kind of anemic model (see http://en.wikipedia.org/wiki/Anemic_domain_model), which may not be optimal design.

 So it is important to know that if we want to notify a View about when our method is called, then we need to define our own event and fire this event using `trigger(event, [*args])` in the course of the method.

+**Collection Object**

+Backbone collection belong do Model layer.
+This is container for Model Object and offers generic methods mainly for dealing with persistence.
+A Backbone collection fires the following predefined events Model.

+* `add`, `push`, `unshift` fire `add` event
+* `remove`, `pop`, `shift` fire `remove` event
+* `reset`, `sort` fires `reset` event